Labor reveals 2050 net zero emissions goal

-Federal Labor has adopted a goal of net zero emissions by 2050 as party leader Anthony Albanese seeks to shift away from the climate wars.
+Federal Labor has adopted a goal of net zero emissions by 2050 as leader Anthony Albanese aims to shift away from the climate wars.

 Mr Albanese will use a speech in Melbourne on Friday to outline the party’s much-anticipated climate policy.

-The party’s emissions reduction and renewable energy targets were given a whacking by Prime Minister Scott Morrison during last year’s election campaign, and Labor’s been mum on it since.
+The coalition zeroed in on Labor’s emissions reductions and renewable energy targets during last year’s election campaign, forcing the opposition into policy retreat after being defeated.

-“This should be as non-controversial in Australia as it is in most nations,” he will say.

-“The climate wars have seen a decade wasted when it should have been a decade won.
+“The climate wars have seen a decade wasted when it should have been a decade won,” he will say.

 “We should be a clean energy superpower – harnessing the wind and sun to spark a new manufacturing boom and power generations of jobs.”